wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/security-governance-intro/includes/4-center-of-excellence-starter-kit.md

-Detecting when a maker has created their first app or flow and sending them some useful information to accelerate their journey immediately implies that these are the tools that they are permitted to use.
+Detecting when a maker has created their first app or flow and sending them some useful information to accelerate their journey will immediately imply that these tools are the ones that they are permitted to use.
 Now, they will have a list of resources that can ease their transition into using these tools.